 This sets off a chain of events that leads to Nora starting a women’s rights group in her village and rallying other women to the cause.
 This gives way to several heart-warming and humorous scenes as the women in the village band together and try to convince themselves that they are doing the right thing despite their husbands’ protests and threats.

-Die göttliche Ordnung is a well-acted, well-written and self-aware movie that I thoroughly enjoyed watching.
-The RiffRaff Cinema in Zürich is currently playing the film with English subtitles at 4 PM and 6:20 PM until further notice.
+Die göttliche Ordnung is a well-acted, well-written, and self-aware movie that I thoroughly enjoyed watching.
 I highly recommend this film to anyone interested in Swiss culture and history.